PrinceDelali/Princedelali/README.md

 💬 Ask me about React, Tailwind CSS, or building clean UI/UX for web apps

-📫 How to reach me: princedelali30@gmail.com and portfolio:portfolio-sigma-ashy-42.vercel.app
+📫 How to reach me: princedelali30@gmail.com

 😄 Pronouns: He/Him

-⚡ Fun fact: I love building apps that even non-tech users can easily use
+⚡ Fun fact: I love building websites that even non-tech users can easily use